 The sales tax holiday for energy efficient appliances and products runs from September 19 through September 21, 2014, and applies to the first $1,500 of the sales price of a new Energy Star or WaterSense product.
 However, the exemption only applies to one purchase of each specified type of Energy Start or WaterSense product with a sales price of $500 or more.
 Eligible Energy Start products are air conditioners, air purifiers, ceiling fans, clothes washers and dryers, dehumidifiers, dishwashers, freezers, refrigerators, water heaters, swimming pool pumps, and specified light bulbs.
 Eligible WaterSense products are bathroom sink faucets, faucet accessories, high-efficiency toilets and urinals, showerheads, and weather or sensor-based irrigation controllers.

-If you have questions regarding the discretionary sales surtax or any other Florida taxes, please contact:
+If you have questions regarding sales tax matters, please contact: